UNC-App-Lab/Check-In/README.md

 # Check in System for the App Lab

 People will scan their one card (or else manually enter their PID) when they arrive.
-They'll see App Lab rules/guidelines as well as some possibilities for what to do when they're there.
+They'll submit their name, PID, and reason on the check-in page and then check out when they leave.

 Suggested IDE: Visual Studio Code